8 Amazing Ways To Use Red Thyme Essential Oil

 Numerous oral problems may be treated with thyme oil, such as plaque, gingivitis, tooth decay, and halitosis.
 The oil works naturally to kill oral germs because it has anti-bacterial and antiseptic properties.
 Many bacteria can be found in the mouth, which is why this essential oil is often used.

-As a natural remedy of gum disease, red thyme essential oil helps to keep oral infections at bay.
+As a natural remedy for gum disease, red thyme essential oil helps to keep oral infections at bay.
 It can also help if you have bad breath.
 One of the active components in thyme oil is thymol, and it can protect the teeth by acting as a dental varnish.